 Rather than reacting immediately, take a moment to breathe.
 A helpful technique is to count to 20, breathing deeply on each count.
-You can also move yourself away from the situation or the person you are reacting to.
+You can also move away from the situation or the person you are reacting to.
 The aim here is to try to get your frustration to subside.

 Expressing your anger in an assertive way–

-Once your anger has subsided and you are thinking clearly express your frustration in a non-confrontational way.
+Once your anger has subsided and you are thinking clearly, express your frustration in a non-confrontational way.
 Try to state your needs and concerns clearly.
-The aim is not to hurt or control the other person, your aim is to have your feelings heard.
+The aim is not to hurt or control the other person; your aim is to have your feelings heard.

 Use ‘I’ Statements–

-Using ‘I’ statements helps to reduce the possibility of the other person hearing you blame or criticise them.
+Using ‘I’ statements helps reduce the possibility of the other person hearing you blame or criticise them.
 Using ‘I’ statements to describe the problem, for example, “I feel upset with the fact you left your clothes on the floor” as opposed to “You never clean up after yourself.”
-Always be respectful and talk about the issue in hand, do not bring past upsets or unresolved issues into the current situation.
+Always be respectful and talk about the issue at hand, do not bring past upsets or unresolved issues into the current situation.